rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 ## 7. Parent-Children Relationship

-We need to discuss the relationship between parent and child tasks in a structured concurrency context, one of its main features.
-However, we need a more articulated example to demonstrate how structured concurrency in Java manages the parent-child relationship.
+We need to discuss the relationship between parent and children tasks in a structured concurrency context, one of its main features.
+However, we need a more articulated example to demonstrate how structured concurrency in Java manages the parent-children relationship.

 Imagine we now want to retrieve the information of two GitHub users concurrently.
 Moreover, we want to retrieve them at most a given amount of time or give up otherwise.
 The signature of the new use case method is the following: